ibm-cloud-architecture/refarch-caseportal-app/docs/angularhowtos/userinterface.md

 # User interface tricks
-As Angular 2 is still recent, this note presents some tricks we have to follow to do some of the user interface controls.
+In this chapter we are covering some Angular 5 tricks and practices we have to follow to do the user interface of our project.
+We try to regroup the different approaches presented by different blogger and Angular Experts.
+This is not a deep dive into Angular internal components, but more an intermediate level for UI application developers.

+## Error: model not found on input element
+* The error message looks like
+	Can't bind to 'ngModel' since it isn't a known property of 'input'. ("ss="input-container__input" (focus)="focus()" (blur)="blur()" (ngModelChange)="change(input.value)" [ERROR ->][ngModel]="model" />
+ The solution is to import FormModule in the module that uses input element.

 ## Code explanation